Women in South Africa: History

-Women and Apartheid
+Women and apartheid

-Apartheid imposed new restrictions on African women beginning in the 1950s.
+Apartheid imposed new restrictions on Indigenous African women beginning in the 1950s.
 Many lived in squalor in the former homelands, where malnutrition, illness, and infant mortality were much higher than in urban areas.
-Other women who followed their husbands into cities or mining areas lived in inadequate, and often legal, many women are forced to do house work and housing near industrial compounds.
-Women often left their own families to commute long distances to plow-wage jobs in the domestic work force in white neighborhoods.
-Substantial numbers were temporary workers in agriculture; and a growing number of women joined the burgeoning industrial work force, as has been carefully researched in Iris Berger's 'Threads of Solidarity: Women in South African Industry', 1900–1990.
+Other women who followed their husbands into cities or mining areas lived in inadequate, and often illegal, housing near industrial compounds.
+Many women were forced to do housework.
+Women frequently left their families to commute long distances to low-wage jobs in the domestic workforce in white neighborhoods.
+Substantial numbers of temporary workers were in agriculture, and a growing number of women joined the burgeoning industrial workforce, as has been carefully documented in Iris Berger's 'Threads of Solidarity: Women in South African Industry', 1900–1990.

-Women became the major source of resistance to many race-related restrictions during the apartheid era, especially the pass laws, which required Africans to carry documents permitting them to be in white-occupied areas.
+Women became the primary source of resistance to many race-related restrictions during the apartheid era, especially the pass laws, which required Indigenous Africans to carry documents permitting them to be in white-occupied areas.
 The Women's Defence of the Constitution League, later known as the Black Sash, was formed in 1955, first to demonstrate against such laws and later to assist pass-law violators.
 Black Sash established pass-law advice centers in many cities and helped reduce sentences or assist violators in other ways.

-The African National Congress Women's League (ANCWL), formed in 1943, was able to organize more than 20,000 women to march on government buildings in Pretoria to protest against the pass laws and other apartheid restrictions in 1955.
+The African National Congress Women's League (ANCWL), formed in 1943, was able to organise more than 20,000 women to march on government buildings in Pretoria to protest against the pass laws and other apartheid restrictions in 1955.
 Their protests eventually failed, however.
-In the early 1960s, pass-law restrictions were extended to women and new legislation restricted black women without steady employment to stays of no more than seventy-two hours in any urban area.
+In the early 1960s, pass-law restrictions were extended to women, and new legislation restricted black women without steady employment to stays of no more than seventy-two hours in any urban area.
 Also in 1964, many senior ANC leaders were arrested, and others fled from South Africa or went underground, and the ANCWL became almost defunct.